There are two seemingly contradicting realities of “conscious consumerism”:

 For a quick look, consider if the company/product carries any certifications.
 Granted, certifications aren’t a perfect way to assess a company’s social/environmental stewardship, but they are signals that we can pay attention to, especially when making quicker decisions.

-Here are a list of certifications to look out for that might signal a company’s commitment to ethics and sustainability:
+Here is a list of certifications to look out for that might signal a company’s commitment to ethics and sustainability:

 With more time available to you, it’s worth visiting a company’s website and seeing how well they document their social and environmental efforts.
 This is particularly important (and doable) when you’re a repeat customer.